-The school passes extremely urgent messages to parents, including the announcement of Fog Days, by means of the Emergency Telephone Tree.
-Parents should keep a copy of the Tree near their home telephone for ease of reference.
-It is essential that parents inform the school office of any change to their telephone number.
-Please also inform the parents one and two levels above you on the phone tree of a change of telephone number, as it is impossible for the school to reissue the phone tree for each individual number change throughout the year; however, the phone tree will be updated periodically.
+The school passes extremely urgent messages to parents, including the announcement of Fog Days, by means of the Emergency Phone Tree.
+Parents should keep their copy of the emergency tree next to their phone for ease of reference or save the relevant contact on their mobile.
+It is essential that parents inform the school office of any changes to your contact details.
+Please also inform the parents one and two levels above you on the phone tree of a change of number, as it is impossible for the school to re-issue the phone tree for each individual number change throughout the year; however, the phone tree will be updated periodically.